SZolboo/sql_covid_project/README.md

 10. Data Sorting
 - Data sorting is performed using the ORDER BY clause to arrange query results in a specified order, such as sorting by date in ascending or descending order.

-## Key Findings
-- Summary of the key insights derived from the analysis, including notable trends,

 ## Future Work
 1. Explore additional variables or data sources to enhance the analysis.
 2. Conduct comparative analyses with other countries or regions.